 “When you are starting a new business, you are going to have a lot of expenses to consider, which can be harder when you are in debt,” Pomije told Business News Daily.
 “By keeping your bills low, you will save yourself a headache and free up the extra cash you need to invest in the new business.”

-While Pomije relocated from notoriously expensive New York City to Minneapolis to cut down on her bills, there are some less drastic ways you can pare down your expenses.
-For example, smart meal planning can reduce your reliance on pricey restaurants and takeout food, and refinancing your car or home loans can lower your interest and payments.
+While Pomije relocated from notoriously expensive New York City to Minneapolis to cut down on her bills, there are less drastic ways you can pare down your expenses.
+For example, smart meal planning reduces your reliance on pricey restaurants and takeout, and refinancing your car or home loans can lower your interest and payments.
 Eliminating or scaling back your use of subscription-based television services can also add up to significant savings, as can finding a cheaper mobile phone plan.

-You won't get rich from a side hustle, but taking on one or more can help you reduce your debt faster and/or provide cash to fund your business, said Peter Koch, co-founder of DollarSanity.
+You won’t get rich from a side gig, but taking on one or more can help you reduce your debt faster and provide cash to fund your business, said Peter Koch, co-founder of DollarSanity.